- File photo | Credit Structural Learning

 Skinner argued that people will most likely engage in desired behaviors if they are positively reinforced for doing so, and rewards are most effective if they immediately follow the desired response.
 In addition, behavior that isn’t rewarded or is punished is less likely to be repeated.

+- Positive Reinforcement involves presenting a pleasant stimulus after a behavior, making it more likely that the behavior will be repeated.
 Giving employees the outcomes that they desire when they perform behaviors that contribute to organizational effectiveness is considered positive reinforcement.
 For example, many employees respond well to praise; recognition from their supervisors for a job well done increases (strengthens) their willingness to perform well in the future.